dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 # ﻿Best Practices: Bulk Importing Flat Files

 In this topic, we'll walk you through using our highly performant `BULK_IMPORT_HFILE` procedure to import flat files into your Splice Machine database.
-Bulk importing converts a data file into temporary HFiles (store files) before it is imported into your database by directly loading the generated StoreFiles into your Region Servers.
+Bulk importing splits a data file into temporary HFiles (store files) before it is imported into your database by directly loading the generated StoreFiles into your Region Servers.
 Ideally, the temporary HFiles are of approximately equal size, which spreads your data evenly across the Region Servers.

-We recommend using Bulk HFile importing; however, if your input might contain input errors that need checking, you need to use our our [basic import procedures](bestpractices_ingest_import.html) instead, because they perform constraint checking during ingestion.
+We recommend using Bulk HFile importing; however, if your input might contain data errors that need checking, you must use our our [basic import procedures](bestpractices_ingest_import.html), `IMPORT_DATA` or `MERGE_DATA_FROM_FILE` instead, because they perform constraint checking during ingestion.
 {: .noteNote}

+The remainder of this topic contains these sections:

+* About Bulk HFile Import(#aboutBulkHfile)
+* Using Automatic Bulk HFile Import(#splitauto)
+* Using Manual Bulk HFile Import(#splitkey)
+* Parameters Used With Bulk Import(#table1)

+You can also use bulk HFiles to speed up performance of the `INSERT` statement, as shown in the [Using Bulk Insert](#bulkinsert) example at the end of this topic.

+## About Bulk HFile Import  {#aboutBulkHfile}

+When you use bulk HFile import, Splice Machine first notes the points in your data where it can be split.
+During ingestion, the `BULK_IMPORT_HFILE` procedure splits the file into temporary Hadoop HFiles (store files) at those points.
+The store files are then loaded directly into your Region Servers.
+Ideally, the temporary HFiles are of approximately equal size, which spreads your data evenly across the Region Servers.

+Splice Machine offers two bulk import variations:

-We'll start with an example, in the next section, that shows you how easily and quickly you can bulk import a file with [automatic bulk Hfile ingestion](#splitauto).
+* *Automatic Splitting* is the easier method because the `BULK_HFILE_IMPORT` procedure takes care of determining the key values that will evenly split your input data into HFiles.
+The procedure does this by sampling your data to figure out how to split it into (approximately) equal-sized HFiles.
+The next section, [automatic bulk Hfile ingestion](#splitauto) shows you how easily and quickly you can bulk import a file.

-If you need even better performance from `BULK_HFILE_IMPORT` and are able to invest some extra effort, you can [manually specify the split key values](#splitkey) instead of using automatic splitting.
-This can be particularly valuable for very large datasets.
+* If you need even better performance from `BULK_HFILE_IMPORT` and are able to invest some extra effort, you can use [*Manual Splitting*](#splitkey) instead of using automatic splitting; this can be particularly valuable for very large datasets.
+Because `BULK_HFILE_IMPORT` does not have to sample your data to determine the splits, manual splitting can increase performance, though it adds some complexity and requires that you have some knowledge of your data.

-Finally, if you have significant expertise with your data, you can [manually specify the row boundaries](#splitrow) at which to split your data into HFiles.

-You can also use bulk HFiles to speed up performance of the `INSERT` statement, as shown in the [Bulk Inserting Data](#bulkinsert) example at the end of this topic.

-## Automatic Bulk HFile Ingestion  {#splitauto}
+## Using Automatic Bulk HFile Import  {#splitauto}

 This section shows you how to use bulk importing of data with automatic sampling, which means that the `BULK_IMPORT_HFILE` procedure samples your data to determine how to evenly (approximately) split it into HFiles.
 Here's what a call to this procedure looks like, with required parameters highlighted: